STMicroelectronics/STMems_Machine_Learning_Core/application_examples/lsm6dsox/Gym activity recognition/README.md

 ## 1 - Introduction

 Gym activity recognition is intended as a fitness example for a wearable device, like a smartwatch or a wristband.
-To implement this algorithm with a decision tree, all the data logs have been acquired using the device (LSM6DSOX) mounted on a wristband on the left hand.
+To implement this algorithm with a decision tree, all the data logs have been acquired using the device (LSM6DSOX) mounted on a wristband on the left hand (or right hand).
+A limited subset of data logs for the case "left hand" is available [here](./datalogs/).

+Two different configuration files are provided for the two cases: *left* and *right* .

 The activities recognized in this example are: No activity, Bicep curls, Lateral raises, Squats.